We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 Profile Name

-The name of your Twitter profile is one of the first things people see, and therefore one of the most important aspects.
+The name of your X profile is one of the first things people see, and therefore one of the most important aspects.

 You actually have up to 50 characters available.
 For many users, the space is probably underutilized.

-As an individual on Twitter, you’ll gain more trust from potential followers when you use your full name, rather than say just a first name, a single initial for first or last name, or even an invented word.
+For personality profiles (e.g. for a solopreneur business) on X, you’ll gain more trust from potential followers when you use your full name, rather than say just a first name, a single initial for first or last name, or even an invented word.

 Profile Bio